SebastianSimon/firefox-omni-tweaks/README.md

 The script automatically modifies the `omni.ja` files and the `browser/omni.ja` files, and clears the browsers’ startup caches and creates `.purgecaches` files, in order to assure that the changes are properly applied when starting Firefox.

-This step-by-step guide describes default script execution, i.e. without any options passed; you can pass [options](#options-in-detail) listed below.
+This step-by-step guide describes default script execution, i.e. without any presets or options passed.
+You can use the [web app] to choose custom presets for the script or pass [options](#options-in-detail) listed below.

 Also see [my Super User answer][super-user] for detailed steps.

 ### Before using the script for the _first_ time

-1. [Download][sh] the script.
+1. Download the script from the [original source][sh].
 2. Set the script as a runnable file.

 ### Before running the script